sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    The *pagename* argument is the canonical name of the page being rendered, that is, without ``.html`` suffix and using slashes as path separators.
-   The *templatename* is the name of the template to render, this will be ``'page.html'`` for all pages from reST documents.
+   The *templatename* is the name of the template to render, this will be ``'page.html'`` for all pages from reStructuredText documents.

    The *context* argument is a dictionary of values that are given to the template engine to render the page and can be modified to include custom values.

-   The *doctree* argument will be a doctree when the page is created from a reST documents; it will be ``None`` when the page is created from an HTML template alone.
+   The *doctree* argument will be a doctree when the page is created from a reStructuredText documents;
+   it will be ``None`` when the page is created from an HTML template alone.

    You can return a string from the handler, it will then replace ``'page.html'`` as the HTML template for this page.